How To Clean Epoxy Resin Mixing Containers & Cups

 What do you do with leftover resin and how do you clean the cups?

-ArtResin has 2 ways we like to clean our mixing containers, along with some helpful tips on what to do (and what not to do!) to make resin clean up quick and easy.
+At ArtResin, we have 2 favorite methods for cleaning our mixing containers.
+Plus, we've got some helpful tips on what to do (and what not to do!) to make resin cleanup quick and easy.

 💡 TIP: Use plastic containers to mix your epoxy resin.
-Epoxy resin doesn't stick to plastic, which makes these mixing containers easy to clean and re-usable.
+Epoxy resin doesn't stick to plastic, making these mixing containers easy to clean and reusable.

 Cleaning Epoxy Resin Mixing Containers - clean up quick and easy